SF-WDI-LABS/js-data-types/README.md

 The need to process information drives programming languages.
 JavaScript's data types define how it can store and manipulate information.
 They're the building blocks of everything that can be done in JavaScript.

+For web developers, it's also critically important to be able to work with JavaScript objects.
+JavaScript's features are mostly built into objects like `Array`, `Function`, and, for web, `document`.

 ### What are the objectives?
 <!-- specific/measurable goal for students to achieve -->
 *After this workshop, developers will be able to:*